StrangeRanger/bash-style-guide/content/bashism.md

 - **Bash Built-ins**: Use brace expansion (`{start..end}`) for fixed ranges and the C-style `for` loop for variable limits to iterate over sequences.
 - **Avoid Using `seq`:** Avoid using `seq` for sequence iteration due to its external nature.

 ///

+/// admonition | Advantages of Builtins
+    type: tip

+- **Greater Portability**: Builtins are universally supported across systems running Bash, ensuring consistent behavior and compatibility.
+- **Reduced Complexity**: Scripts become simpler and more readable when using builtins, enhancing both maintainability and readability.

+///